 The strong guy with the camera on the right shoulder is behind the hyperventilating woman.
 In this second the LED of the camera is changing from red to green.
 The bright light from the camera turns night into day.
 Nobody says a word.
 It’s an explosive atmosphere.

 The woman in front of the door, she is maybe around 60 years old, repeats her superfluous question: “Sir, may I have a look into the room?” and ends her speech with an intrusive “Please!”

 I’m answering with a choking voice: “Why?”

-An older man behind the woman speaks in a command tone: “We are here to check this, and we are doing it, right now!”
+Behind the woman speaks an elderly man in a command tone: “We are here to check this, and we’ll do it now!”

-The crowd pushes into the room and the little woman who perhaps knocked on the door, the guy with the automatic weapon, a young policewoman and me at the left wall in the room.
+The crowd pushes into the room and the little elderly woman — which probably knocked on the door — the guy with the automatic weapon, a young policewoman and me at the left wall in the room.
 That’s the wall in opposite of the three beds.
-There are typical things of an hotel-room, like a desk, a flat sideboard with Samsung TV and the fridge.
+There are typical things of an hotel-room, a desk, a flat sideboard with Samsung TV and the fridge.